edng5/NEOS/README.md

 # Experiment Results

-Note: Due to randomness, results are not always the same.
+Note: Due to being stochastic in nature, results are not always the same.

 ![](preview/gen_0.gif)